xerc/mac-install-guide/faq/downgrade-ruby/index.md

 /usr/bin/ruby
 ```

 The `which` or `which -a` commands may show the Ruby version number in the file path.
 To be certain what Ruby version you are using, use the `ruby -v` command.
-See the article [What Ruby Version is Installed?](/faq/what-ruby-version-is-installed/index.html) for more details.
+See the article [Check Ruby version on Mac](/faq/check-ruby-version/index.html) for more details.

 ## Pre-installed macOS system Ruby